What is meant by the term “Short-Time Work”?

 The amount of short-time working compensation is calculated according to the net loss of remuneration.
 In principle, employees receive 60% of the lost flat-rate net remuneration.
 If at least one child lives in the household, the reduced hours’ compensation is 67% of the lost flat-rate net remuneration.

 Are Employees Entitled to an Increase in Short-Time Working Allowance from their Employer?

-No, this is not the case at least under the statutory regulations.
-However, such a claim may arise from the collective bargaining agreement, if one exists.
-This is common practice in some industries, such as the wood and plastics processing industry or the metal and electrical industries of some German states.
+No, this is not the case, at least under the statutory regulations.
+However, such a claim may arise from the collective bargaining agreement if one exists.
+This is common practice in some industries, such as the wood and plastics processing industry or some German states’ metal and electrical industries.

-In addition, politicians are discussing a nationwide increase in order to mitigate wage gaps for employees.
+In addition, politicians are discussing a nationwide increase to mitigate wage gaps for employees.

 If the Employer wants to Top Up the Short-Time Working Allowance, is this Allowance subject to Social Security Contributions?

-The subsidy for short-time work is non-contributory as long as the subsidy together with the short-time work allowance paid does not exceed 80 percent of the lost pay.
+The subsidy for short-time work is non-contributory as long as the subsidy and the short-time work allowance paid do not exceed 80 per cent of the lost pay.

 How is the Short-Time Working Allowance calculated if the Employee earns above the Income Threshold for the Assessment of Contributions?

 In this case, the loss of earnings is covered similarly to unemployment benefit up to the amount to which contributions are paid.
 If the so-called actual remuneration earned during short-time work is above the income threshold, no short-time working allowance is paid.

 No, this is not possible.
 It requires a labour law regulation between employer and employee.
 This follows from the fact that the employer has a fundamental obligation to employ their employees in an agreed manner and compensate them accordingly.
 It is possible that such regulation for short-time work has already been agreed in the employment contract or that there is a collective agreement or a works agreement.